 - Community service

 If the court orders the offender to undergo rehab instead of jail time, who pays for the cost of treatment?
 You should be aware that rehab treatment is not free.
 The court will order you to pay for the cost of the treatment.
-Inpatient treatment programs will cost you from $6,000 up to $60,000 from the 30-day program to the 90-day program, respectively.
+Individualized treatment programs will cost you from $6,000 up to $60,000 from the 30-day program to the 90-day program, respectively.
 Outpatient programs, meanwhile, will cost from $5,000 to $10,000.

 If you have insurance, it may cover some of the costs of the court-ordered treatment for substance abuse.
 As you may know, the Affordable Care Act or Obamacare modified the parameters for mental illness and substance abuse treatment.
 The law required insurers to put in the insurance marketplace affordable plans to cover preexisting conditions and drug or alcohol abuse.
 If you don’t have insurance, there are still options for you to defray some of the costs.
 For instance, veterans may avail themselves of the financial support offered by the government so they can get the help that they need.

 Also, private facilities also have their own in-house financing programs where the patient may pay the total cost in installment terms.
 Another method of this financing plan is for the rehab facility to defer the collection of payment until you have finished the program.
 So, if you are asking “Who pays for court-ordered rehab?”, this information should provide you with the needed answer.